TheAnalystAlp/Retail-Sales-Insights-SQL-With-RFM-Analysis-/README.md

 # Retail Sales Insights | SQL (With RFM Analysis)
 # Overview
 This project demonstrates end-to-end SQL data analysis on a fictional retail store dataset.
 I have covered every stage of the data analytics lifecycle — from data validation and cleaning to exploratory analysis and advanced customer segmentation (RFM).

+# Tools & Techniques
+* MySQL
+* Window Functions (ROW_NUMBER, COUNT, SUM)**
+* CTEs for segmentation**
+* RFM Scoring System

 # Objective
 The goal is to uncover actionable business insights such as: